Privacy Policy

 Arianna Muckerman

-Arianna Muckerman is the for the Centene Corporation.
+Arianna Muckerman is a Vice President and Chief of Staff for External Affairs at Centene Corporation.
 She received her B.A. from Boston College and her M.P.H. from Washington University in St. Louis.
+At Centene she has held roles in population health programs, public policy, and corporate strategy.
 She has been a member of Missouri Appleseed’s Board of Directors since July 2021.

 Upstream USA

-Alex Rankin is the Associate Director of State Policy with Upstream USA and has worked to advance access to health care throughout her career.
+Alex Rankin is the Director of Policy & Government Affairs with Upstream USA and has worked to advance access to health care throughout her career.
 Prior to joining Upstream, Alex worked as the Director of Government Affairs for a large health foundation where she was responsible for engaging and educating policymakers on various health policy topics, including Medicaid and maternal and reproductive health.
 Alex graduated from Saint Louis University School of Law in 2015 with a concentration in health law and is a licensed attorney through the Missouri Bar.
-Alex lives in St. Louis with her husband, daughter, and dog and enjoys exploring new parks and the vibrant St. Louis foodie scene.
+Alex lives in St. Louis with her husband, children, and dog and enjoys exploring new parks and the vibrant St. Louis foodie scene.

 Missouri Appleseed green